 You’ll find flavors that are standards like lemon and coconut but it’s definitely worth trying their more unique flavors like peach and rose.
 Take a stroll and enjoy it by the banks of the river.

 ✎ Photo and Contribution by: Alysa | Voyaging Herbivore | Instagram

 One of the reasons that Lyon has become a capital of gastronomy is because of famed French chef Paul Bocuse.
 Known for his innovative approach to French cuisine, the chef who died in 2018 made the city his home base, inspiring chefs from all over the world to travel to Lyon to learn his techniques.
 (His family today still runs a series of restaurants and brasseries here.)

 In order to find the finest ingredients for his Michelin star restaurants, Bocuse lent his name to the Halles de Lyon, a large indoor food market that first opened in 1971.
 More than a farmers’ market, it is an epicerie fine, with artisan meats, seafood, cheeses, wines and more.
 If you are a food gourmand, you cannot miss visiting the Halles, and trying a few of their delicacies.
 If you are not sure what local specialties to taste, I recommend booking a tour.

 7) La Presqu’île Lyon

-A small sliver of land between the rivers Rhône and Saône, that is today one of the most expensive parts of Lyon.
+A small sliver of land between the rivers Rhône and Saône, that is today one of the most expensive parts of the city.
 La Presqu’île which translates to “almost island”, is a man-made isle that was created as part of a large18th-century urban engineering project to drain the marshes.

 It is the place to be in Lyon, a district of gorgeous 19th-century architecture, elegant plazas, high-end shops and more.
 There are also several restaurants, cafes, bars, and nightclubs, if you are looking for a place to go out.